nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 - Distribution in form of a bell curve and most of the datasets in machine learning follow a normal distribution and if not then we try to transform it into normal distribution and many machine learning algorithms work very well on this distribution .
 - In a normal distribution , 68% of the data lies within one standad deviation of the mean, and 95% lies within two standard deviations.
 - A standard normal distribution is one in which the units on the x-axis are expressed in terms of standard deviations away from the mean.
-To compare data to a standard normal distribution, you subtract the mean then divide by the standard deviation; this is also called normalization or standardization.
+- To compare data to a standard normal distribution, you subtract the mean then divide by the standard deviation; this is also called normalization or standardization.
 - A QQ-Plot is used to visually determine how close a sample is to the normal distribution.
-The QQ-Plot orders the z-scores from low to high, and plots each value’s z-score on the y-axis; the x-axis is the corresponding quantile of a normal distribution for that value’s rank.
-Since the data is normalized, the units correspond to the number of standard deviations away of the data from the mean.
+- The QQ-Plot orders the z-scores from low to high, and plots each value’s z-score on the y-axis; the x-axis is the corresponding quantile of a normal distribution for that value’s rank.
+- Since the data is normalized, the units correspond to the number of standard deviations away of the data from the mean.

 **_Long-Tailed Distributions_**

-- data is generally not normallydistributed.
+- Data is generally not normallydistributed.
 - Sometimes, the distribution is highly skewed , the tails of a distribution correspond to the extreme values (small and large).
-Long tails, and guarding against them, are widely recognized in practical work.
+- Long tails, and guarding against them, are widely recognized in practical work.

 **_t-Distribution_**